Your Runner’s Guide to CBD

 These hemp-based products are legal, third-party tested and will not get you high.
 But can they help your running routines?

-These are just a handful of the claims made about cannabidiol (CBD) oil.
-And because of the new legal changes, you’ve probably been hearing a lot more about CBD these last few years.
+There are many claims made about cannabidiol (CBD) oil.
+And because of the new legal changes, you’ve probably been hearing a lot more about pure CBD oil these last few years.

-A growing number of athletes, including NFL players using CBD, and runners in the trail ultramarathon community, consider CBD a key part of their regimen.
+A growing number of athletes and runners in the trail ultramarathon community, consider CBD a key part of their regimen.

 But before we explore how runners and other athletes use CBD, here’s what you need to know.